aristanetworks/aql-examples/docsrc/revisions/latest/doc/language_reference.rst

 For loop
 ^^^^^^^^

 The for loop iterates over an existing collection (:ref:`dict` or :ref:`timeseries`).
+Since revision 5, for loops can also be used with complex keys (type `unknown`) of type list or map.
 The syntax is as follows:

 .. code:: aql